Accounting Based Incentive - Explained

 An accounting-based incentive is a type of compensation that is offered to C-level executives (high-ranking executives) of business firms based on certain long-term performance indicators set by the companys management.
 Typically, key performance indicators include (but are not restricted to) earnings per share (EPS), capital gains, cash flow, return on assets and gross profits.
 Accounting-based incentives are part of a performance incentive plan that offers rewards to executives in the form of cash bonuses or company equity or both.
 The primary objective of such incentives is to establish financial accountability of executives over the long term and ensure their participation in future performance improvement processes as a way to increase shareholder value of the company.

-A Little More on What is an Accounting-Based Incentive
+How is an Accounting-Based Incentive Used?

 Accounting-based incentives as a norm, gauge the direct contributions of company executives in enabling the company to reach certain predetermined earnings targets as well as Return on equity (ROE).
 These incentives usually constitute a significant proportion of an executive's compensation.
 Typically, the management of a company considers the following three criteria for evaluating accounting-based incentives: